-The sweeping view of Harpers Ferry and the Potomac River from Maryland Heights is stunning.
-Be aware that there are not any barriers to protect hikers, either from wildlife or natural hazards such as slippery rock formations.
-There have been fatalities.
+The scenic views of Harpers Ferry and the Potomac River from Maryland Heights is stunning.
+Be aware that there are not any barriers to protect hikers, either from wildlife or natural hazards such as slippery rock formations and there have been fatalities.

 After descending the mountain, make your way to the center of the town and take in the sites.
 The Harpers Ferry National Historical Park is a must-see.
-The park includes the John Brown Museum, which tells the story of the abolitionist who led a raid on Harpers Ferry in 1859 in an attempt to start a slave uprising.
+The park includes a museum dedicated to the abolitionist John Brown who led a raid on Harpers Ferry in 1859 in an attempt to start a slave uprising.

 The fort was used as a prison, powder magazine, and possibly a supply house during the Civil War.
 It was the only Armory building to not be destroyed during the Civil War.

 Interesting fact: the fort was sold, dismantled, and transported to Chicago in 1891 and put on display.
 After having only 11 visitors in ten days, the building was closed, dismantled again, and left on a vacant lot.
 In 1895, the fort was re-assembled on a farm about 3 miles outside of Harpers Ferry.
 In 1909, the building was relocated to Storer College.
 In 1960, the National Park Service acquired the building and had it moved to its current location in Lower Town in 1968.

 3. Buy Historic Candy

 Another museum that pays tribute to the past is True Treats Historic Candy.
 If you have a sweet tooth, this candy shop is the place for you because it is all about candy throughout the years.
 I am talking way back to the 1700s.